 Tried my chocolate peanut butter smoothie recipe?

 Please leave me a rating and review below, and post a picture of the dish to Instagram and tag me at @foodsnfeels 🙌

 If you liked this recipe, check out my other healthy smoothie recipes:

 If you are looking for more, download one of my free seven day meal plans!

 Healthy Peanut Butter Cup Smoothie Recipe

-- Add all ingredients to your food processor or blender and blend until completely smooth.
+- Add all of the ingredients to your food processor or high-powered blender and blend until completely smooth.
 Serve immediately in a glass or mason jar.
+Enjoy!